resurfaceio/logger-ruby/README.md

 ### Setting Default URL

-Set the USAGE_LOGGER_URL variable to provide a default value whenever the URL is not specified.
+Set the USAGE_LOGGERS_URL variable to provide a default value whenever the URL is not specified.
 This is most useful when you intend to have multiple loggers using a single backend service.

     # using Heroku cli
-    heroku config:set USAGE_LOGGER_URL=https://my-destination-url
+    heroku config:set USAGE_LOGGERS_URL=https://my-destination-url

     # from within config.ru or rails configuration file
-    ENV['USAGE_LOGGER_URL']='https://my-destination-url'
+    ENV['USAGE_LOGGERS_URL']='https://my-destination-url'

 Loggers look for this environment variable when no other options are set, as in these examples.